The Wise Little Hen: Adaptations

+Analysis

+Dr. Tracey Mollet suggests that the short's narrative reflects the economic reality of the time, the Great Depression, and President Roosevelt's efforts to bolster the agricultural sector.
+Mollet surmises that Peter Pig and Donald Duck's actions, not helping to cultivate and harvest crops, is a rejection of "early New Deal policy of self-sufficiency in farming".
+The short reinforces the belief in New Deal policy by having Donald and Peter pay a consequence for their rugged individualism by being fed castor oil as the Hen and her chicks eat their crops.
+The featured song also draws upon contemporary elements as it references the "harsh weather [that] had antagonized the crises in the rural sector" across the 1933-1934 winter as the Hen seeks to grow corn "so she is 'not left short when winter comes again'".
+The short's end reinforces the "self-sufficiency of the hen" in contrast to "Donald and Peter's laziness [which] is punished as they are left hungry".

 Home media

 The short has been released several times on home media.
 The first release was in 1986 on Betamax on Donald Duck Volume 1.
 It was released in 1989 on VHS, Beta, and Laserdisc on Mickey Mouse & Donald Duck Volume 2.
 It was re-released on those same three formats in 1991 on Donald Duck's 50th Birthday.

-It was released on December 4, 2001 on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics, and on May 18, 2004 on Walt Disney Treasures: The Chronological Donald, Volume One: 1934-1941.
+It was released on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics, and on May 18, 2004, on Walt Disney Treasures: The Chronological Donald, Volume One: 1934-1941.

+The film's copyright was renewed in 1961, so it will enter the public domain on January 1, 2030.